 Grey Fleet Management Tasks

-Besides tracking vehicle use and behaviour through GPS, dash cameras, On-Board Diagnostics (OBD), and company fuel cards, employers also have to manage driver behaviour.
+Besides tracking vehicle use and behaviour through GPS and GPS tracking systems, dash cameras, On-Board Diagnostics (OBD), and company fuel cards, employers also have to manage driver behaviour.
 The capacity to drive effectively may be affected by fatigue and illness.
 A system that tracks driving hours, counter-checks employee health, and verifies that all vehicle documents are updated is vital.
 Providing guidance on driving and establishing a fleet management policy is also essential.